Donate Search Phone icon Call our Helpline: 0800 12 44 222

 You do not have to spend the money on care.
 You can decide to spend it on anything you want.

-If you need help with filling in a form, phone the Age Scotland helpline on 0800 12 44 222 for a referral to the Department for Work and Pensions home visiting service, or for contact details of a local advice agency who can help you.
+If you need help with filling in a form, call the Age Scotland helpline on 0800 12 44 222 for contact details of a local advice agency who can help you.

-If you care for someone living with dementia, who receives Attendance Allowance, Disability Living Allowance care component (middle or highest rate) or Personal Independence Payment daily living component (at either rate), you may qualify for Carer’s Allowance or Carer Support Payment.
+If you care for someone living with dementia who receives Pension Age Disability Payment or the daily living component of Adult Disability Payment, you may qualify for Carer Support, Scotland's benefit for unpaid carers.

-Carer’s Allowance and Carer Support Payment have a complicated relationship with other benefits.
-They overlaps with State Pension, meaning you won't receive a payment if your State Pension is more than the current Carer's Allowance and Carer Support Payment rate.
+Carer Support overlaps with State Pension, meaning you won't receive a payment if your State Pension or take-home pay is too high.
 However, it may still be worth applying, as you may have an 'underlying entitlement'.
 This can increase the amount you receive in means-tested benefits like Pension Credit, or give you an entitlement you wouldn't otherwise have.

-Claiming Carer’s Allowance can reduce the amount of benefit received by the person you provide care for, if they have a Severe Disability Premium included in any of their benefits.
+Claiming Carer Support can also reduce the amount of benefit received by the person you provide care for, if they have a Severe Disability Premium included in any of their benefits.
 You should get advice about this before making a claim.

 Help with rent and Council Tax

-If you have a low income and modest savings, you may be entitled to Housing Benefit to help with your rent and Council Tax Reduction to help with your Council Tax bill.
+If you have a low income and modest savings, and have reached State Pension age, you may be entitled to Housing Benefit to help with your rent.
+You may also qualify for a reduction or discount on your Council Tax bill.
 You claim these benefits from your local council.

-If you are receiving Pension Credit Guarantee Credit you will be entitled to the full amount of Housing Benefit and Council Tax Reduction unless other people live with you.
+If you are receiving the Guarantee Credit part of Pension Credit, you will be entitled to the full amount of Housing Benefit and Council Tax Reduction unless other people live with you.

 Further Information on Benefits